Lowering the Base of Class E Airspace on the East Coast

 • When listening to the Webinar on 27 January 2021 it seems that their are still a lot of issues not resolved.
 Being a project of this proportion I would assume a thorough safety case has been performed with all the probable issues described and mitigations provided.
 Could the results of this safety case be made available?

-Global asked about 3 years ago
+Global asked almost 4 years ago

 Safety cases are internal documents which support our decision-making.
 Airservices protocol is not to release safety cases.